A Quick Guide To Mobile App Monetization

 How you can monetize your app largely depends on what it does.
 For example, if your app is a mobile marketplace, you can charge service fees.

 Some apps even accept donations.
 If your app is based on a brand with a loyal audience, you may want to sell them t-shirts or other merchandise.
+If your app empowers others to earn income, you can charge a small portion of that income.

 Some apps even allow users to pay to turn off ads within them.
 If your app is a mobile game, for example, this is something to explore.
 Here are the main ways businesses are monetizing apps in the US.

-The Main Types Of In-App Purchases
+The Main Types of In-App Purchases

 There are three main types of in-app purchases: Consumable, Non-consumable, and Feature Subscription.